Post-Conviction Relief in Oregon

 appeal, no new evidence may be presented.
 The appellate court will only look at the court records and any briefs filed by your attorney on your behalf.
 If you wish to appeal your conviction, it is important that you act quickly to fulfill any legal requirements.

 Another form of relief following a conviction is through record-sealing, otherwise referred to as expungement.
 An

 expungement will make it impossible for others to access criminal records, such as police and investigation records, court records, and jail or prison records.
 To be granted an expungement, you must apply to the courts with a petition.
 Guidelines exist as to eligibility and regulations for expungements.

 Providing Legal Assistance Following a Criminal Conviction

+It is important to consult with our attorney to determine if you qualify for this legal action.
 Contact the Portland criminal attorney at the firm for experienced legal help with an appeal or expungement today.